Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ![](/assets/geo-odk-geotrace-3-record-location-point.png)

 **Automatic mode** records your location at set intervals, such as once every 20 seconds.
-This mode is helpful if you're recording a large amount of space.
+This mode is helpful if you're recording a large area.

 The amount of time you should set for your interval depends on how you're collecting the data.
 For example, if you're driving, you may want to set the interval to be once every 5 seconds.
 If you're walking, you may want to record once every 20-30 seconds.

 If you know you need to record the corners of a large area, then you might want to try manual mode.
 Or, if you're using automatic mode, pause on the corner long enough for the pin to drop.
-Alternatively, in automatic mode, you can also select Record Location Point to manually drop a pin.
+Alternatively, in automatic mode, you can also use the **Record Location Point** button to manually drop a pin.

 For either automatic or manual mode, keep in mind that the more points you record, the bigger your data file will be and the harder it will be to upload when you return to WiFi or you mobile network.
 Collect all the points you need - and only the points you need!